 - As it may take several hundred CPU cycles to load the value, the CPU may start executing line 15 speculatively.

-- On line 15, the value of offset (assuming it’s been maliciously set by an attacker through a timing attack) points to the protected data and the value is read as a cache hit, becoming immediately available and stored in secret_value.
+- On line 15, the value of the offset (assuming it’s been maliciously set by an attacker through a timing attack) points to the protected data, and the value is read as a cache hit, becoming immediately available and stored in secret_value.

 - On line 17, given the read arr2->data is a cache miss, the CPU requests the value to be loaded from the next level cache (or DRAM).